den-wdi-2/improvement-from-cohort2/README.md

 - We should have introduced APIs at the end of the unit so we don't get them confused by two different types of requests, at the least we should have separated those ideas with enough time
 - Project 2 week was too short

+There may be room here for non-technical lightning talks, to get devs used to teaching.
+It will build empathy and public speaking, as well as confidence that they know a lot about things.

 And here are the ideas from Project 2 Retro:

 ![](proj2_1.jpg)